-From 1 January 2021, the European Health Insurance Card (EHIC) will no longer entitle UK travellers to urgent healthcare in France.
+Neither the Ghic or Ehic cover all eventualities, including repatriation to get you home.
 So it’s vital to have travel insurance in place to cover any medical eventualities – including medical repatriation or even helicopter mountain rescue.

 While it’s sensible to bring any prescription drugs you need with you, if you run out and need to acquire more from a French pharmacy, you’ll require a prescription to do so.
 It’s also wise to bring a doctor’s note to explain why you’re taking these medicines.

 Travel risks in France